|

 with hopes and dreams.
 We reflect upon the past

 days, and learn our lessons.
+Symbols of this period are

 especially apples.
 Avalon in the land of apples,